LinaGomez-lab/Prediction_Model_Cancer_Met/README.md

 * **What Didn't Work:**

-  - Use a multivariable or KNN imputation strategy for key features.
+  - Use multivariable or KNN imputation strategies for key features.
   - Experiment with different scaling techniques such as StandardScaler and MinMaxScaler.
 RobustScaler demonstrated better performance due to its ability to handle outlier values  - Testing various encoding techniques like LabelEncoder, OrdinalEncoder, OneHotEncoder, HashingEncoder, and BinaryEncoder for complex categorical variables.
 CatBoost Regressor performed exceptionally well by effectively managing categorical variable information within the model.
   - Attempting to apply NLP techniques for the variable 'breast_cancer_diagnosis_desc' did not yield the desired improvements in model performance.
 CatBoost was effective enough for handling this variable without additional NLP processing.
   - Applying PCA or t-SNE for dimensionality on sociodemographic variables.